 - What can you expect from Allstate in their first injury settlement offer

 For cases that are in suit, Allstate's lawyers in Maryland are house counsel that often do not share their adjusters' view of the case.
-If you file a lawsuit against them in a case where there is little likelihood the claim will exceed the value of the insurance policy, defense counsel are most likely to be in-house lawyers employed the the insurance company.
+If you file a lawsuit against them in a case where there is little likelihood the claim will exceed the value of the insurance policy, defense counsel is most likely to be in-house lawyers employed the insurance company.
 If there is a risk of an excess verdict, i.e., a jury award that exceeds the amount of the insurance policy, those cases will get referred to outside attorneys not employed by the company directly.
 These law firms include: